-Apart from individuals, obese children face a lot of hurdles- harassment, bullying and at times they can be rejected from peers.
+Apart from individuals, obese children face a lot of hurdles- harassment, bullying and at times they can be rejected by peers.
 Exposure to obesity at a young age is a negative stigma.

 Resistance to medication

 It is widely observed that obese patients are at times unwilling to go for medical care and even delay taking a preventive step to avoid further problems.
 All this can result in causing severe problems for the individual.
-Hence, obesity is not to be considered as a man-made problem.
-In fact, it is a chronic medical condition like diabetes, heart diseases, certain types of cancer and gallbladder disease that damage the person health.
+Hence, obesity is not to be considered a man-made problem.
+In fact, it is a chronic medical condition like diabetes, heart disease, certain types of cancer, and gallbladder disease that damage the person's health.

 Drafted By : Genetic Healing